Make a difference in the world you live in, both now and in the future.

 With a planned gift to Cunningham, you can:

-- Help bridge the gap between reimbursements from referring agencies and the actual costs of caring for our kids
+- Help bridge the gap between reimbursements from referring agencies and the actual costs of caring for our youth and families.

 - Support our residential education, recreation, and therapeutic programs